 How Long Does This Take?

 It takes much longer than you want.
 Let’s put it that way.
+But it doesn’t necessarily take longer than applying to posted jobs.

 The good news is that using the sales funnel, you are in control of your job search.
 There are as many opportunities as there are target companies on your list.